Home » Boxing » The Tragedy of Nigel Benn vs Gerald McClellan

 Gerald McClellan however went to his corner and sank to the floor.
 McClellan told his trainers he felt like there was “water running inside his head”.
 He then collapsed.

 An anaesthetist and paramedics were on hand to give immediate medical attention to him by placing him in a neck brace and giving him oxygen.
-McClellan was rushed to the hospital as was Benn who had also collapsed in his dressing room, due to exhaustion.
-McClellan underwent brain surgery by Dr John Sutcliffe, who removed a blood clot.
+McClellan was rushed to the hospital as was Nigel Benn who had also collapsed in his dressing room, due to exhaustion.
+Gerald McClellan underwent brain surgery by Dr John Sutcliffe, who removed a blood clot.

 Embed from Getty Images